About skin cancer

 Melanoma skin cancer

 Melanoma is quite rare but greater numbers of people are being diagnosed with it each year.
 It is also a disease that affects young people.
-In 2011, of the 887 people in Ireland diagnosed with melanoma 190 were aged between 15 and 44 years.
+In 2013, 984 people were diagnosed with melanoma in Ireland.

 Melanoma is one of the most serious forms of skin cancer but if spotted early, it is very treatable.
 If not, it can spread to other parts of the body and cause serious medical issues.